-Probably the largest threat facing any Amazon seller is the looming specter of the counterfeiter.
+Probably the largest threat facing any Amazon seller is Amazon counterfeiting.
 Just imagine, your brand is finally taking off, positive reviews begin flowing in, and your sales are up month after month.
 Then, as if out of nowhere, you notice a 1-star review, and then another, and then another, and as the negative reviews roll in, your sales drop off.
 What’s more, the disappointed buyers are complaining of faults that you know that you products do not have, it’s like they are unhappy with completely different products from yours, and yet here are the negative reviews, on your product listing.
-The reason, of course, is that they are unhappy with completely different products from yours, they are unhappy with counterfeit, or fake, products that scammers have comingled with yours by abusing Amazon’s fulfillment system.
+The reason, of course, is that they are unhappy with completely different products from yours.
+They are unhappy with counterfeit, or fake, products that scammers have comingled with yours by abusing Amazon’s fulfillment system.

 When selling on Amazon, a seller has two general options: